 Much like Charles Foster Kane in Citizen Kane, Awaara‘s Raj grapples with the legacy of his father’s actions and the societal expectations placed upon him.
 Both films delve into the psychological depths of their protagonists, unravelling the layers of their personalities through a series of flashbacks and introspective moments.

-Additionally, Awaara and Citizen Kane also grapple with the complexities of power, wealth, and the pursuit of happiness.
+Additionally, Awaara and Citizen Kane also showcase the complexities of power and wealth and how they are often intertwined with the pursuit of happiness.

 While Citizen Kane magnifies American capitalism and media moguls, Awaara offers a distinctly Indian perspective, examining the entrenched inequalities of class and caste in a post-colonial society.